The Cloud: Everything You Need to Know

 Public cloud computing is a type of cloud computing that allows users to access and use resources that are provided by a remote server.
 The resources are typically owned and operated by a third-party service provider such as Amazon Web Services and Google Cloud Platform (GCP).
 These providers own and operate the infrastructure and offer pay-as-you-go pricing models.

 Private cloud computing is a type of cloud computing that allows users to access and use resources that are owned and operated by a single organization.
-This cloud is often used by large enterprises with sensitive data that they want to keep behind a firewall.
+This cloud is often used by large enterprises such as those with sensitive data that they want to keep behind a firewall.

 Hybrid cloud computing combines public and private cloud services linked by technology that seamlessly allows data and applications to move between them.
 Organizations that require the flexibility of both public and private cloud services frequently use this type of cloud.

 The cloud has become a critical part of many organizations’ IT strategies.
 It is used for various workloads, including big data, analytics, web and mobile applications, storage, and more.
-Organizations can avoid the capital expense of purchasing and maintaining hardware and software by using cloud services.
+So, organizations can avoid the capital expense of purchasing and maintaining hardware and software by using cloud services.

 Don’t know where to start?
 We have your back!
 Contact us today.